-Assigning an Approvals Process to a Guide
+Assigning an Approval Process to a Guide

-In the tab, you will see a field titled “Release Approvals Process”.
+In the tab, you will see a field titled “Release Approval Process”.
 If you have the Major and Minor Release Version feature activated, you will see two fields, one for Major Versions and one for Minor Versions.